 If you choose to build a house, chances are you’ll apply for a land loan.
 While Rocket Mortgage® doesn’t offer land loans or lot loans, we understand the importance of providing real estate insight and know-how, and we can help point you in the right direction to find the right lot for your new home.

 What Is A Land Loan?

-A land loan is used to finance the purchase of a plot of land.
-They’re used when a buyer is interested in buying a piece of land to build a home or utilize for business purposes.
-If you’re interested in obtaining a land loan, the type you take out will depend on where you’re buying land and how you intend to use the land.
+A land loan – sometimes referred to as a lot loan – is used to finance the purchase of a plot of land.
+You can take out a land loan if you’re interested in buying a piece of land to build a home or use for business purposes.
+The type of loan you take out will depend on where you’re buying land and how you intend to use the land.

-The three most common types of land loans are raw land loans, unimproved land loans, and improved land loans.
+The three most common land loans are raw land loans, unimproved land loans and improved land loans.